Tonkadora/Vault/Curse of Strahd/00Session Notes/Session 1.md

 **Meeting the Party**

 As we sat at the table, we met the other members of our party.
 There was [[Faye]], a dwarf with red hair and pointy ears, who looked wealthy and was going through a crisis.
-There was [[Wayne]], a dragonborn with a big axe and worn clothes, who was afraid of gold.
+There was [[Wayne]], a Dragonborn with a big axe and worn clothes, who was afraid of gold.
 And there was [[Xyrlee]], a wood elf with a slender build and green eyes

 **The Silver Blade**

 That night, we all found a silver blade, and mine had the number 9 on it.
 There was no magic on it.
-Other numbers were...
+Other numbers were  2,

 **Flashback**